havelsan/tackle-test-configuration/MacOs-ReadMe.md

 Before you start, make sure that the appropriate versions of the following programs are installed in your system.
 - **Python:** Versions 3.9 or newer are supported.
 - **Java Development Kit:** Versions 8-11 or newer are supported, JDK-11 is more preferable.
-  JDK-11 can be downloaded [here](https://www.oracle.com/java/technologies/downloads/#license-lightbox) ARM64, and [here](https://www.oracle.com/java/technologies/downloads/#license-lightbox) for X64.
+  JDK-11 can be downloaded [here](https://www.oracle.com/java/technologies/downloads/#license-lightbox) for ARM64, and [here](https://www.oracle.com/java/technologies/downloads/#license-lightbox) for X64.
 - **Build Automation Tool:** One of the Gradle, Ant or Maven software must be installed on the system.
 The following parts of the project were progressed using Gradle.
 Click [here](https://gradle.org/install/) for more information about installing Gradle.

 ## Gradle Part